-In July 2023, the Company received positive data from an exploratory, open-label, proof of concept study in Long-COVID funded by an unrestricted grant provided to the Bateman Horne Center ("BHC").
-BHC enrolled female patients diagnosed with Long-COVID illness, otherwise known as Post-Acute Sequelae of COVID-19 infection ("PASC").
-Patients treated with a combination of valacyclovir and celecoxib exhibited clinically and statistically significant improvements in fatigue, pain, and symptoms of autonomic dysfunction as well as ratings of general well-being related to Long-COVID when treated open-label for 14 weeks, as compared to a control cohort of female Long-COVID patients matched by age and length of illness and treated with routine care.
-The statistically significant improvements in PASC symptoms and general health status were particularly encouraging given that the mean duration of Long-COVID illness was two years for both the treated and control cohort of formally assess treatment of symptoms associated with PASC using IMC-2.
+As previously reported, in 2023, the Company received positive data from an exploratory, open-label, proof of concept study in LC funded by an unrestricted grant provided to the BHC.
+BHC is a non-profit, interdisciplinary Center of Excellence advancing the diagnosis and treatment of chronic fatigue disorders including myalgic encephalomyelitis/chronic fatigue syndrome, FM, post-viral syndromes, and related comorbidities.
+BHC enrolled female patients diagnosed with LC illness, otherwise known as PASC.
+Patients treated with a combination of Val/Cel exhibited clinically and statistically significant improvements in fatigue, pain, and symptoms of autonomic dysfunction as well as ratings of general well-being related to LC when treated open-label for 14 weeks, as compared to a control cohort of female LC patients matched by age and length of illness and treated with routine care.
+The statistically significant improvements in PASC symptoms and general health status were particularly encouraging given that the mean duration of LC illness was two years for both the treated and control cohort prior to enrollment in this study.
+Based on these data, the Company met with the FDA to discuss opening an investigational new drug application to formally assess treatment of symptoms associated with PASC using IMC-2.
+In December 2023, we received FDA feedback on our proposed Phase 2b study and project to commence this trial upon securing funding for the program.
+In addition, in August 2023, we signed an unrestricted grant research agreement with BHC to conduct a second, investigator-initiated, randomized, double-blinded, placebo-controlled study of LC with IMC-2.
+Patient enrollment for this study began in the fourth quarter of 2023 and we expect results to be available in the second half of 2024.